 The massage tool I use before I go to bed is a tool I developed for my own body.
 I have information on how to use it so you can get some good ideas.

 I work on my neck points before I go to bed.
 I do my midback points and I do my adrenal points every night before I got to bed.
 It’s a really simple no-brainer.
 I take it on vacation wherever I go because it helps me get to sleep fast.

-There are certain acupressure points that you work on in your neck and your adrenals that will just turn things off and you will sleep a lot better.
+There are certain acupressure points that you work on in your neck and your adrenals will just turn things off and you will sleep a lot better.
 It helps pull stress out but it’s kind of a do-it-yourself model.
 Depending on how big you are, you can use the really small knob, the medium one, or the large one.
-So this is a great tool to pull stress out to help you if you just can’t sleep.
+So this is a great tool to pull stress out if you just can’t sleep.

 These are some tips.
 I will see you in the next video.

-Also see more Sleep Advice from Dr. Berg Video Blog.
+Also, see more Sleep Advice from Dr. Berg Video Blog.

 *Any comments on our blog or websites relating to weight loss results may or may not be typical and your results will vary depending on your diet and exercise habits.